• Skip to primary navigation

 In addition, Quick (Zen) Cache actually sends a no-cache header (yes, a no-cache header); which allows it to remain in control at all times.

 It might seem weird that a caching plugin would send a no-cache header :-).
-Well, no-cache headers are a key component in this plugin, and they will NOT affect performance negatively.
+Well, no-cache headers are a key component in this plugin and will NOT affect performance negatively.

 Optimize your Images